 The settings page has a mini menu.
 It separates the settings page into the several sections for different WordPress admin screen. the default screen with widgets such as activity, quick draft, WordPress events, and news, at a glance.
 This screen will give you a quick overview of all the details for your WordPress website.

 If you want to go to each option then click on each link in the mini menu.
-In each section, you will see many items that you can change and deactivate.
-Also, you will notice that there is each option has checkboxes for all WordPress users roles.
+In each section, you will see many Unnecessary Items that you can change and deactivate.
+Also, you will notice that there is each option has checkboxes for all WordPress user’s roles.

 When you have checked to deactivate some items then you have to click on the “Update Options >” button which is below any section to save your changes.

 Although, we want to tell you that your changes will not be visible on the plugin’s Settings page.
 If you want to see your changes then you have to open any other admin page in a new browser tab.